Three Pareto Chart Mistakes to Avoid

 However, you may be most interested in how many minutes are lost to each type of error.
 If we select B1:C1 and choose QI Macros-PivotTable Wizard, it will summarize the time for each type of defect.

-Then we can use the QI Macros Pareto Chart to show the magnitude of the problem:
+Then we can use QI Macros Pareto Chart maker to show the magnitude of the problem:

 In this case, generator failure is both the most frequent and most costly failure.
 As you can see, it's easy to use the QI Macros PivotTable Wizard and Pareto Chart macro to turn text into Pareto charts.